 HITCHHIKER'S GUIDE TO THE GALAXY - Written by Douglas Adams, the author of the radio series, book and TV series of the same name, this is the most mind-bogglingly hilarious game ever produced by Infocom.
 Mr Adams wrote new material and designed problems specially for this interactive story, which follows the plot of the original (with one or two deviations!).
 As the story begins, you are Arthur Dent, and a bulldozer is about to level your house.
 Grab a pint of bitter and join Ford Prefect, Trillian, Zaphod Beeblebrox and Marvin the Paranoid Android on a cosmic jaunt into the regions where anything can - and does - happen.
-And don't forget your towe!!
-ZORK III - Zork III: The Dungeon Master draws you into the deepest and and most mysterious reaches of the Great Underground Empire.
-Nothing is as it seems.
-And the one responsible for the shadow and darkness - the Dungeon Master - embodies the greatest mystery of all.
-In this test of wisdom and courage, you will face countless dangers.
-But what awaits you at the culmination of your odyssey is well worth risking all.
+And don't forget your towel!
+ZORK II - Expect the unexpected when you take on Zork II: The Wizard of Frobozz.
+As you explore the subterranean realm of Zork, you'll continually be confronted with new surprises.
+Chief among these is the Wizard himself, who'll constantly endeavour to confound you with his capricious powers.
+But more than that, you'll face a challenge the likes of which you've never experienced before.